leanerr/DeepSample4NLP/README.md

 │
 ├── Results/
 │   └── Classification/
-│       └── DeepEST/               # Output results of the sampling process │
+│       ├── DeepEST/               # Output results of the DeepEST sampling process │       └── SUPS/                  # Output results of the SUPS sampling process │
+├── logs/                          # Directory for log files │   └── sups_log_*.txt             # Logs for SUPS execution
+│
-└── build_and_run.sh               # Main script to build and execute the project
+├── build_and_run_DeepEST.sh       # Script to build and run the DeepEST project └── build_and_run_SUPS.sh          # Script to build and run the SUPS project
 ```

 ## Results

-After running the project, the results are stored in the `Results/Classification/DeepEST` directory.
-Each dataset is processed with different auxiliary variables, and the results are saved in separate CSV files named according to the dataset and variable, such as `imdb300AuxDS.confidence.csv`.
+After running the project, the results are stored in the `Results/Classification/` directory.
+Each dataset is processed with different auxiliary variables, and the results are saved in separate CSV files named according to the dataset and variable, such as:

+- **DeepEST Results**: Stored in `Results/Classification/DeepEST/`.
+- **SUPS Results**: Stored in `Results/Classification/SUPS/`.

+These results can be used for further analysis and validation of the sampling strategies applied.